Here are some easy fundraising ideas you can use to raise funds and much-needed money for your school, church or charity.

 10 Ideas That Work Well

-Here are 10 easy to implement ideas to raise funds in the next 12 months.
+Here are ten easy to implement ideas to raise funds in the next 12 months.

-Many people like horse racing and a race night is a great event where people bet on past races and watch the horses race from previous races played on a DVD.
+Many people like horse racing and a race night is a great event to hold.
+People bet on past races and watch the horses run from previous races played on a DVD.
 Your guests bet on the horse of their choice just like the real thing (you'll get odds and background on the horses before you bet) then watch the race and see who wins.

 You raise money from the bets placed, as not all will pay out.
 You can lay on food, perhaps a small entry fee and a bar (or soft drinks if you don't have a license).
 This event is a great fun way to get people together and raise a lot of money.

 The parents manage the night and act as runners trying to keep up with the auctioneers.
 Everyone attends on the night with cash and chequebooks with all auctions settled on the night in question.
-Best of all, this can be done in addition to the family contributions and donations.
+Best of all, this can work alongside the family contributions and donations.
 Sent in from Annie Garfoot.

-Your school can also operate an annual fund which parents contribute to, for example at £40.00 per year which goes into a total fund and then the PTA can award monies for special projects that are provided by the parents.
-This is generally waived in cases of hardship but many parents contribute and then vote on the projects presented.
+Your school can operate an annual fund which parents contribute to each year.
+For example, £40.00 per year goes into a total reserve; then the PTA can award monies for special projects that the parents provide.
+This system usually gets waived in cases of hardship, but many parents contribute and then vote on the schemes presented.

-Many fetes occur in the summer and if you're a school or church, you'll likely have a playing field or church field you can hold this event.
-Develop stalls that sell local produce, a coconut shy, tombola stall, BBQ stand, drinks tent, lucky dip and anything you can think of.
+Many fetes occur in the summer, and if you're a school or church, you'll likely have a playing field or church field you can hold this event.
+Develop stalls that sell local produce, a coconut shy, tombola stall, BBQ stand, drinks tent, lucky dip and anything you can think of that people enjoy.
 Have a DJ playing music and announce what's going on during the day.

 Charge a nominal fee for entrance and get people to bring things along such as homemade cakes and items for the tombola stall.
 You can even have teachers in the stalls and charge children to throw wet sponges at them.

 In your school or church hall develop a Christmas market along the lines of the summer fete.
 Get the teachers to dress up and have one as Father Christmas to give out small presents that others have donated.
-Have a prize draw from the tickets sold, similar stalls to the above selling home made produce and tombola stalls.
-Perhaps even a donated stall with products from parents and local businesses.
+Have a prize draw from the tickets sold with similar stalls to the ones mentioned above selling homemade produce and tombola stalls.
+Perhaps even have a donated stand with products from parents and local businesses.

 How it worked was that with about 60 parents, we tapped into their companies and suppliers to get some fantastic prizes to auction and this included a weeks holiday on a Canal boat.
-This is a great way to get some fantastic prizes because the prizes generally don't cost the local business anything (except opportunity cost) and they get their name promoted within the auction itself.
+This scheme is a great way to get some phenomenal prizes because usually, they don't cost the local business anything (except opportunity cost).
+They get their name promoted within the auction when each item becomes up for sale.
 Sent in from Frederika Johns.

 Another group I work with is the local school.
 They only have 32 pupils but raised £3k to refurbish their toilets with a sponsored art contest.
 All the local businesses were asked to donate £10 to sponsor one of the children's work.

-Those who get all the signatures get put in a prize draw wth all the prizes donated by local businesses.
-It worked so well the first year, they did it again this year to purchase some more sports equipment.
+Those who get all the signatures get put into a prize draw with all the prizes donated by local businesses.
+It worked so well the first year; they did it again this year to purchase some more sports equipment.
 Also, the children loved being a part of the contest as they got fully involved and saw their paintings displayed all over the town.
 Sent in from Frederika Johns.

-If your school or church has a structure that needs repairing how about getting people and businesses to sponsor parts of it, for example: a metre of footpath repair at a cost of £50 per metre.
-The sponsor gets a certificate with a grid reference so you can go stand on your metre.
+If your school or church has a structure that needs repairing how about getting people and businesses to sponsor parts of it, for example, a metre of footpath repair at the cost of £50 per metre.
+The sponsor receives a certificate with a grid reference so you can go and stand on your metre.